Richard Sadlier: Board appointment

-In 2007, Sadlier was appointed to the board of St Patrick's Athletic F.C.
-He resigned from his post at St Patrick's at the end of the 2009 season.
+In 2007, Sadlier was appointed to the board of St Patrick's Athletic He resigned from his post at St Patrick's at the end of the 2009 season.

 Media career

 In 2006, Sadlier was approached to write a column for the Sunday Independent after previously doing some punditry work with Setanta Sports, he also contributes regularly to Newstalk.

 In 2008, Sadlier joined RTÉ's panel of pundits for its League of Ireland coverage, dominated by Monday Night Soccer.
 He later contributed to RTÉ Sport's coverage of the 2010 FIFA World Cup.
 He became a panellist on RTÉ Two's Premier Soccer Saturday, and covered the 2010–11 Premier League.
 In 2012, Sadlier was a studio analyst as part of RTÉ Sport's coverage of UEFA Euro 2012, and also appeared on Craig Doyle Live on 11 June 2012.
 In June 2013, he was part of RTÉ Sport's coverage of the 2013 FIFA Confederations Cup alongside Ronnie Whelan and Kenny Cunningham.

-He was also part of RTÉ Sport's studio coverage of the 2014 FIFA World Cup, the UEFA Euro 2016, the 2018 FIFA World Cup, and the UEFA Euro 2020.
+He was also part of RTÉ Sport's studio coverage of the 2014 FIFA World Cup, the UEFA Euro 2016, the 2018 FIFA World Cup, UEFA Euro 2020, 2022 FIFA World Cup, and UEFA Euro 2024.

 Personal life

-Sadlier is married with one son.
+Sadlier got married in 2019 and has a son born in 2023.
 Sadlier has spoken publicly of suffering from depression, particularly following the death of fellow professional Gary Speed.
 Sadlier holds a BSc in Sports Science from the University of Surrey and a Higher Diploma and MA in Psychotherapy from Dublin Business School.

 His autobiography called Recovering was released in 2019 and won the 2019 Irish Sports Book of the Year award.